costvin15/powtoon_task/README.md

 Powtoon task
 ==

-To start using this small project, please configure your database in powtoon/settings.py
+#### Reminder: To start using this small project, please configure your database in powtoon/settings.py.
 In this project I used mysql (whose driver is specified in requiments.txt), if you use a different DBMS, please install the driver and specify in settings.py

-After applying the migration, remember to apply the fixtures:
+### About apps
+- User:
+This app is responsible for API authentication.
+  The API was implemented for use with JWT, so this app generates a valid token that will be used in all apps.

+- Powtoon:
+This app contains the representation of a powtoon, in addition to being responsible for containing all direct interactions with it (such as insertion, editing, deletion, queries).

+- Share:
+This app contains the representation of a permission and a group, and is thus responsible for determining the permissions for a user.

+### How to apply fixtures?:
 ```
-python manage.py loaddata permissions
+python manage.py loaddata permission
-python manage.py loaddata permissiongroup
+python manage.py loaddata group
 ```

 Enjoy :)

-For more comments, visit api/views.py